Digital and information literacy

 Library Services aims to contribute to the employability of each student by:

 - collaborating with the Schools to integrate digital and information literacies into all taught programmes

 - supporting both academic and PSD staff in enhancing their own information literacy skills

 - enhancing student life chances by equipping graduates with real-world employability skills

 - strengthening the message that IL relates to competencies that are well-recognised in the reality of the workplace

 IL as an attribute of London Met graduates

 - competently analyse a personal, academic or professional information need

 - devise effective strategies and choose appropriate tools for locating the required information

-- evaluate and assess fitness of information found to the task at hand
+- evaluate and assess the fitness of information found to the task at hand

 - synthesize and communicate information ethically and effectively